4:30PM - 6:30PM

 Over the course of the term, students will have the opportunity to:

-Fostering a Nurturing Class Environment
+A Nurturing Class Environment

 As with all our weekly programs, the term concludes with a presentation to the students’ parents.
 This is a great way to help them develop the confidence to speak directly to adults, as well as being a good opportunity for them to showcase their new skills.